igor-diniz/Shooter-Game/README.md

 ### Features

 - **Connected Menus** - The user has the capability of browsing through the different menus including in game ones.
-(Ex: Main Menu, Instructions, Play, Pause).
+(Ex: Main Menu, Instructions, Play, Inventory).
 - **Buttons** - Functional and interactive buttons.
 - **Keyboard control** - The keyboard inputs are received through the respective events and interpreted according to the current game state.
-- **Player control** - The player may move with the keyboard control (keys - a,w,s,d) and shoot his gun when the space-bar is pressed.
+- **Player control** - The player may move with the keyboard control (keys - a,w,s,d) and shoot his gun when the 'e' is pressed.
 - **Collisions detection** - Collisions between different objects are verified.
-(Ex: Player, Bullet, Enemies, Obstacles).
+(Ex: Player, Bullet, Enemies, Walls).
-- **Different levels** - 8 different levels with an increasing difficulty were implemented.
+- **Different levels** - 5 different levels with an increasing difficulty were implemented.
-- **Different weapons** - The player will be able to earn and collect 3 weapons from different types, classes and rarity.
+- **Different weapons** - The player is able to earn and collect 3 weapons from different types, classes and rarity.
 - **Different enemies** - 6 different types of enemies with distinct speed, health and damage.
-- **Hub** - There is a hub called Tower, where the player can interact with different npcs and proceed the history, as well as replay the missions if they want to.
 - **Animations** - In this game, damage caused by the player or by the enemies is seen in animated forms.

 ### Mockups